Discharge regime: Overview

 Pardé split the simple regimes further into temperature-dependent (glacial, mountains snow melt, plains snow melt; latter two often called "nival") and rainfall-dependent or pluvial (equatorial, intertropical, temperate oceanic, mediterranean) categories.

 Beckinsale later more clearly defined the distinct simple regimes based on climate present in the catchment area and thus splitting the world into "hydrological regions".
 His main inspiration was the Köppen climate classification, and he also devised strings of letters to define them.
 However, the system was criticised as it based the regimes on climate instead of purely on discharge pattern and also lacked some patterns.

-Another attempt to provide classification of world regimes was made in 1988 by Heines et al., which was based purely on the discharge pattern and classified all patterns into one of 15 categories; however, the determination is sometimes contradictory and quite complex, and the distinction does not differentiate between simple, mixed or complex regimes as it determines the regime solely on the main peak, which is contradictory to commonly used system in the Alpine region.
+Another attempt to provide classification of world regimes was made in 1988 by Haines et al., which was based purely on the discharge pattern and classified all patterns into one of 15 categories; however, the determination is sometimes contradictory and quite complex, and the distinction does not differentiate between simple, mixed or complex regimes as it determines the regime solely on the main peak, which is contradictory to commonly used system in the Alpine region.
 Hence, rivers with nivo-pluvial regimes are commonly split into two different categories, while most pluvio-nival regimes are all grouped into a single category along with complex regimes – the uniform regime, despite showing quite pronounced and regular yearly pattern.
 Moreover, it does not differentiate between temperature-dependant and rainfall-dependant regimes.
 Nonetheless, it added one new regime that was not present in Beckinsale's classification, the moderate mid-autumn regime with a peak in November (Northern Hemisphere) or May (Southern Hemisphere).
 This system too, is very rarely used.